Savona: Geography

 The town is situated 40 km west of Genoa and circa 150 km (east) of Nice, in France, on the western Italian Riviera, between the Ligurian Sea and the Ligurian Alps.

 Climate

-Savona has a borderline humid subtropical (Cfa) and Mediterranean climate (Csa).
+Savona has a Mediterranean climate (Csa).

 The average yearly temperature is around 19 °C during the day and 12 °C at night.
 In the coldest months: January, February and December, the average temperature is 11 °C during the day and 5 °C at night.
 In the warmest month – July and August – the average temperature is 28 °C during the day and 20 °C at night.
 Generally, a typical summer season lasts about 4 to 6 months, from May/June to September/October.
-The daily temperature range is limited, with an average range of about 7 °C (13 °F) between high and low temperatures.
+The daily temperature range is limited, with an average range of about 7°C (13°F) between high and low temperatures.
 Rain occurs mainly in autumn, the summers being generally dry.
 Sunshine hours total above 2,097 per year, from an average 4 hours of sunshine duration per day in winter to average 9 hours in summer.
 Savona usually sees snow once or twice per year.